krimpedance/KRActivityIndicatorView/README.md

 I'm seeking bug reports and feature requests.

 ## Release Note
+- 2.1.0 : Available at CocoaPods and Carthage with Xcode9 and Swift3.2.
 - 2.0.2 : Fixed bag which don't change `headColor` and 'tailColor'.
-- 2.0.1 : Fixed bag of `hidesWhenStopped`.
-- 2.0.0 : Available at CocoaPods and Carthage with Swift 3.

 ## License
 KRActivityIndicatorView is available under the MIT license.
 See the LICENSE file for more info.